Warren Cann

-Warren Reginald Cann (born 20 May 1950 in Victoria, British Columbia, Canada) is a Canadian drummer, drum machine programmer and songwriter, best known as a founding member of the British new wave band Ultravox, for which he was one of the main songwriters.
+Warren Reginald Cann (born 20 May 1952) is a Canadian drummer and songwriter.
+He was a founding member of the British new wave band Ultravox.

-Biography

 Early life

-The son of two British immigrants, he began to be interested in electronics while he was at school.
-After playing in bands in Vancouver, he came to Britain in 1972, where he found a more creative environment.
-He established himself in London, where he formed his first band, along with Huw Lloyd-Langton, future Hawkwind member, on guitar and Rob Rawlinson, later in Overnight Angels, on bass.
+Born in Victoria, British Columbia, Canada as the son of two British immigrants, he became interested in electronics while he was at school.
+After playing in bands in Vancouver, including Python, he and a Python bandmate moved to Britain in 1972, where they found a more creative environment.
+Cann established himself in London, where he formed his first band, along with Huw Lloyd-Langton, future Hawkwind member, on guitar and Rob Rawlinson, later in Overnight Angels, on bass.